zarusz/SlimMessageBus/README.md

 MessageBus.SetProvider(() => bus);
 ```

-Examine the complete [sample](/src/Samples#sampledomainevents) for ASP.NET Core where the handler and bus is web-request scoped.
+See the complete [sample](/src/Samples#sampledomainevents) for ASP.NET Core where the handler and bus is web-request scoped.

 ## License